sigurdurb/ru_canvas/README.md

 * COURSE_ID = 123

 Get your group set category name, Note: not the assignment-group.
+You can also just run the script once and it will print out the possible groupset names that you can then copy into your script.
 You can find this category name on the Tabs of YourCourse->People page or at yourcanvasinstance.com/courses/{your_course_id}/users and look at the tab

 * GROUP_CATGR_NAME = ""